Romea/romea-core-path/README.md

 ## **Authors**

-The Romea Core Localization RTLS library, written by **Jean Laneurit** and **Cyrille Pierre**, was developed during ANR Baudet Rob 2 and ANR Tiara projects.
+The Romea Core Path library, written by **Jean Laneurit** and **Cyrille Pierre**, was developed during ANR Baudet Rob 2 and ANR Tiara projects.
 Several individuals contributed scientifically to the development of this library:

 **Jean Laneurit**
 **Roland Lenain**
 **Cyrille Pierre**
-**Christophe Cariou**
 **Vincent Rousseau**
 **Benoît Thuilot**